jsliang/autojump_joelthelion/docs/body.md

         export AUTOJUMP_KEEP_SYMLINKS=1

+- Use a File Manager to Open Jumped-to Directories (used in `jo` and `jco`)

+    Autojump can be used to open a directory with `jo foo` and `jco bar`.
+    They behave like `j foo` and `jc bar` except that they open the directory with the file manager you specified.

+    To use this feature, add the following environment vairable in your ~/.bashrc:

+        export AUTOJUMP_FILEMGR='nautilus'  # GNOME DESKTOP

+    or ~/.zshrc:

+        export AUTOJUMP_FILEMGR='open'      # Mac OS X Finder

 - Autocomplete Additional Commands (Bash only)

     Autojump can be used to autocomplete other commands (e.g. cp or vim).
 To use